Buzzword – Google Mobile First Indexing – Don’t Panic!

 Google mobile-first indexing isn’t something business owners with a website need to be panic off.
 For those who don’t know what is Google’s mobile-first indexing – Google now crawls up to websites with a mobile agent.
 Simply put, it now effectively looks at sites as a web browser to ascertain whether it’s running on an iPhone or an Android or Windows device.

-Google’s mobile-first indexing has reinstated the fact, “Go mobile or perish” for all websites as having a responsive website is more than a trend now.
+Google’s mobile-first indexing has reinstated the fact, “Go mobile or perish” for all websites as having a responsive website design best practices is more than a trend now.
 The traditional websites that aren’t responsive or mobile-friendly to a mobile user are redundant to Googlebot too.
 Straightening up, sites that aren’t mobile friendly will have to suffer as far as the Google rankings are concerned.

 If you haven’t had review your website to ensure it’s ready for Google’s mobile-first indexing, here’s what you need to do.

 How to Prepare Your Website for the Mobile First Update

 Here are some quick notes on how to prepare for Google’s mobile-first update:

 - Make sure that the pages load faster

 - Ensure all your web pages have a mobile equivalent